Sigma Lambda Beta: History

 In early 1990, former founding Brother Juan Jose Rojas-Cardona was expelled from the fraternity after him and five other members of the University of Iowa's student government were found guilty of embezzling nearly $2,000 in funds.
 That same year Sigma Lambda Beta assisted with the establishment of Sigma Lambda Gamma sorority.
-Despite the aid provided in its creation, the sorority is not constitutionally bound to Sigma Lambda Gamma.
 Soon after the creation of the sorority, Sigma Lambda Beta, along with Phi Beta Sigma, Zeta Phi Beta sorority, and Sigma Lambda Gamma, formed the First Inter-Racially Mixed (F.I.R.M) Family network.
 F.I.R.M. was created to embody a shared commitment to unity and mutual support across the four different Greek letter organizations.

 In the 21st century, Sigma Lambda Beta's membership grew beyond its Hispanic-Latino origins.
 The organization eventually withdrew from the National Association of Latino Fraternal Organizations (NALFO) due to its increasingly multicultural membership and focus, which no longer aligned with the regulations required of NALFO's membership criteria.

 In 2025, the fraternity had 777 active collegiate members and 14,000 total initiates.
 Its national headquarters is in North Liberty, Iowa.